-Common to all these popular Linux distributions and FreeBSD is that packages regularly gets updated.
-The rolling-release distributions like Arch, Void, and the Debian "testing" version, gets updated regularly with new features, bug fixes, and security fixes from upstream, whereas the non-rolling release distributions, such as the Debian "stable" version, Linux Mint, Fedora, etc. only gets updated when serious bugs or security flaws are discovered, new features or releases of software are only available when the Linux distribution itself has reached a new release cycle.
+Common to all these popular Linux distributions and FreeBSD is that binary packages regularly get updated.
+The rolling-release distributions like Arch Linux, Void Linux, and the Debian Linux "testing" version, get updated regularly with new features, bug fixes, and security fixes from upstream, whereas the non-rolling release distributions, such as the Debian Linux "stable" version, Linux Mint, Fedora, etc. only get updated when serious bugs or security flaws are discovered, new features or releases of software are only available when the Linux distribution itself has reached a new release cycle.

 FreeBSD is also a rolling-release system where you can run the "pkg" package manager with two different settings.
-The "latest" option turns FreeBSD into a rolling release like Arch or void, providing mostly bleeding edge software, whereas the default option "quarterly" only gets updates 4 times a year.
-This option was chosen as the default setting in order to have the software "mature" a bit first (kinda like Debian stable on steroids).
+With the setting "latest" FreeBSD is turned into a rolling release like Arch Linux or void Linux, providing mostly bleeding edge software, whereas the default option "quarterly" only get updated 4 times a year.
+This option was chosen as the default setting in order to have the software "mature" a bit first (kinda like Debian Linux "stable" on steroids).
 One thing that is a bit different on FreeBSD from all the other systems is that FreeBSD currently separates the base system into its own.
-The base system never gets upgraded with "pkg", you have to use "freebsd-update" for that.
-However this is changing.
+The base system isn't touched by "pkg", you have to use "freebsd-update" for that.
+However that is changing.

 On OpenBSD you generally have four different options to choose from: